 A burning smell from a dryer is cause for alarm but not full-on panic.
 The first thing to do is unplug the dryer and remove the clothes from the drum.
 This is your best bet to prevent the dryer (and your clothes) from catching on fire.
 Then you can check the troubleshooting guide below to pinpoint the cause of the dryer smells.

-If you’d like professional help right away, call Mr. Appliance® at (888) 998-2011 or schedule an appointment online with our dryer repair experts.
+If you’d like professional help right away, call Mr. Appliance®or schedule an appointment online with our dryer repair experts.

 Troubleshooting a Burning Smell from Dryer